thenexthub/Codira/docs/Diagnostics.md

 - Be written in unabbreviated English.
 These are longer-form messages compared to the main diagnostic, so there's no need to omit needless words and punctuation.
 - Not generally exceed 3-4 paragraphs.
 Diagnostic group documentation should be clear and easily digestible.
 Messages which are too long also have the potential to create UX issues on the command line.
 - Be accessible.
 Diagnostic group documentation should be beginner friendly and avoid assuming unnecessary prior knowledge.
 The goal is not only to help users understand what a diagnostic is telling them, but also to turn errors and warnings into "teachable moments".
-- Include references to relevant chapters of _The Swift Programming Language_.
+- Include references to relevant chapters of _The Codira Programming Language_.
 - Be written in Markdown, but avoid excessive markup which negatively impacts the terminal UX.

 The diagnostic group documentation supports generating a DocC bundle for hosting.
-You can currently find the compiler diagnostics documentation at https://docs.swift.org/compiler/documentation/diagnostics/
+You can currently find the compiler diagnostics documentation at https://docs.code.org/compiler/documentation/diagnostics/

 To generate this documentation locally, run the following command from the root of the repository:
 ```